AMIL-C/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-Here are my basic html and css projects for The Tech Academy.
+These are my projects for The Tech Academy.